RobertTalbert/discretecs/MTH 225 Application Analysis Exam 2 solutions and notes.md

 **Inductive step:** Prove that $3^{k+1} < (k+1)!$

 **Analysis of the proposed proof:** The overall logic of this proof is to claim that each factor of $n!$ is greater, individually, than its corresponding factor in $3^n$, and therefore when multiplying these all together we will get a bigger number for $n!$.
-This approach would work, except for a logic flaw: It claims that the first three factors of $n!$ multiply to $6$ which is indeed greater than $3$, but this fact is irrelevant because
+This approach would work, except for a logic flaw: It claims that the first three factors of $n!$ multiply to $6$ which is indeed greater than $3$, but this fact is irrelevant because it is no longer comparing one factor of $n!$ with a single factor of $3^n$.
+Instead it is grouping several factors of $n!$ together and saying their product is greater than a single factor of $3^n$.
+Because we are no longer at that point comparing factors individually, the logic of the argument breaks down.

-The proposed proof has a flaw in its logic that makes it incorrect: When looking at the first three factors of $n!$, we do indeed have $1 \cdot 2 \cdot 3$ but those multiply to $6$.
-The proposed proof correctly points out that this is greater than $3$, but this fact is irrelevant.
-The logic of the

-, whereas the first three factors of $3^n$ multiply to  $3 \cdot 3 \cdot 3 = 27$.
-The proof correctly states that the
+### Notes

+-

+## Option 2

+The pre

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNjgxMTk0MTZdfQ==
+eyJoaXN0b3J5IjpbLTE3NDI4MzkwMDNdfQ==
 -->